mlghty/Wheel-of-Fortune/README.md

 Our idea is to create a Wheel of Fortune type game in Java, our game will be Terminal based and draw on the screen the game board.
 We initially plan on drawing the game on the terminal prompt and prompt the user to press "X" to start a game.
 Once the user has entered the game, they will be prompted to start and the follow the basic WOF instructions like, spinning the wheel, then choosing a letter that is not a vowel, followed by receiving whether they got the letter correct.
 Once they have guessed one letter, they then have an option to "Solve","Spin","Buy a Vowel" options.
 The player must then continue to try to accumulate as much money as possible to win the game.

+Once we have incorporated the basics of the game and have a working prototype then we plan to implement multiplayer support by displaying what players turn it is on the terminal.
+As well as trying to incorporate some more details in WOF.
+Our plan is two have 2-3 classes one for the player, one for the game, and possibly one for the drawing of the game on the terminal/console.
 ## Classes
 + Player Class
 + Game Class